gdemengin/pipeline-logparser/README.md

 ## known limitations:

+* parsing may fail (and cause job to fail) when log is too big (millions of lines, hundreds of MB of logs) because of a lack of heap space

 * if logparser functions are called too early the last lines of logs might not be flushed yet and shall not be in the resulting log
   workaround: before to call logparser add these 2 statements
   ```